Enucatl/dpc_reconstruction/README.md

 ## Structure

-A template for the pipeline components is available in the TemplateComponent file.
+A template for the pipeline components is available in the `dpc_reconstruction/template.py` file.

+The executable programs are in the `bin` folder.
+They are expected not to print any output, as in the linux commandline tradition, when they run successfully.
+Run them with the `--verbose` option to get more info on what is actually going on.

 ## Code style